alpha-xone/xbbg/README.md

 Output shape is controlled with `format=`, including `long`, `long_typed`, `long_metadata`, and `semi_long`.

+- Native `ArrowTable`, `ArrowRecordBatch`, and `ArrowColumn` slices can retain their source allocations.
+Use `.compact()` when retaining a small result should release that backing storage: it returns an independent copy of the logical values with right-sized buffers, preserving schema, nulls, and physical batch/chunk boundaries.
+Native zero-column tables retain their row count.
+- Polars conversion preserves Arrow chunks rather than implicitly rechunking.
+The supported floor is **Polars >=0.20.4**; older supported versions use PyArrow when available or schema-aware per-batch materialization, while capsule-capable versions consume the native Arrow stream.
+Install `xbbg[polars]` to include the timezone data required on Windows.
+- `backend="polars_lazy"` returns a Polars `LazyFrame`; `backend="narwhals_lazy"` returns a genuine Narwhals lazy frame backed by Polars and requires Polars.
+Bloomberg retrieval and Arrow-to-Polars conversion have already happened: only subsequent local dataframe operations are deferred, with no Bloomberg query pushdown.
+- DuckDB results use isolated per-relation connections to one shared process-local in-memory database, not a new database per conversion.
+A retained relation keeps its connection and registered Arrow input alive; releasing one relation does not invalidate another.
+The shared database anchor is closed at process exit.
+If this backend was initialized before a fork, xbbg refuses inherited backend use or explicit close in the child; use multiprocessing `spawn` or fork before initializing the DuckDB backend.

 ## Async usage

 Use async helpers directly in async applications: